jmenendez98/hmmCDR/README.md

 2. Make sure all the flags are working as intended
     - Can I run with a matrix input?
     - Can I run with a priorCDR input?
+3. Test with invalid inputs to throw decent errors:
+    - multiple chromosomes in one bedfile
+    - file not overlapping with region of interest